article background

 Fact Checked Fact Checked

-The telco industry is extremely competitive, with smaller MVNOs offering a variety of plans at a variety of price points.
-So, to ensure you have the most flexibility, it may be worth ensuring that your phone is unlocked, so you can shop around for the best deals.
-Canstar Blue explains how to tell if your phone is locked and, if it is, how to get it unlocked.
+The telco industry is extremely competitive, with smaller MVNOs offering a variety of plans at different prices.
+To ensure you have the most flexibility, it may be worth ensuring that your phone is unlocked.
+So, you might be wondering, how do I know if my phone is unlocked?
+Read on to find out if your phone is unlocked and if it is, how to unlock it.

 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.